-The NRSS, launched in 2011 and now being reviewed, still has no cohesive action plan or budget linked to the proposed achievements, despite the efforts of many federal, state, professional and other bodies mentioned in the body of this report.
+The NRSS, launched in 2011 and now being reviewed, still has budget linked to the proposed achievements, despite the efforts of many federal, state, professional and other bodies mentioned in the body of this report.
 This report outlines potential reasons for Australia's declining road safety performance, and puts forward suggestions for improvement - many of which lie with an increased commitment to collaboration.